shivambhatia5432/Fun-Projects/JS Reader/readme.md

-A simple website simply converts text that you write to speech using SpeechSynthesis.
+Website that simply converts text that you write to speech using SpeechSynthesis.